Fill out some basic information and one of our Licensed Sales Agents/Producers will contact you.

-LTC insurance pays for the cost of nursing home (or sometimes in-home) custodial care.
-It pays a fixed dollar amount of benefits per day to cover nursing home care, so it may not pay the total cost of nursing home care.
-LTC insurance is expensive, but the premium you pay depends upon at what age you buy the policy.
+Long-Term Care (LTC) insurance pays for the cost of nursing home (or sometimes in-home) custodial care.
+It pays a fixed dollar amount of benefits per day to cover long-term care, so it may not pay the total cost of living in a nursing home.
+LTC insurance is expensive, but the premium you pay depends on your age when you buy the policy.
 The premium is fixed as of the date of purchase and only goes up if the insurance company raises its overall rates.
 Your premium is also affected by the elimination period you choose.
 (The elimination period is the time between when care begins and when the insurance company starts paying benefits.)
 Some policies give lifetime coverage, while others only give coverage for a specified number of years.

-Like any insurance policy, the features and price of a LTC policy may vary from one company to another, so you have to comparison shop.
+Keep in mind that like any insurance policy, the features and costs of a Long-Term Care insurance policy may vary from one company to another, so you have to comparison shop.

-Medicare does not pay the cost of custodial nursing home care.
-However, it may pay part of the cost of skilled nursing care/rehabilitative care in a hospital or nursing home under the following conditions:
+Medicare does not cover the cost of custodial care in a nursing home or at home.
+However, it may help cover the costs of skilled nursing care/rehabilitative care in a hospital or skilled nursing facility under specific conditions.

-If you are a veteran age 65 or over, you may be eligible for treatment in a Veterans Administration (VA) nursing home.
+If you are a veteran age 65 or over, first and foremost, thank you for your service!
+Secondly, you may be eligible for treatment in a Department of Veterans Affairs (VA) nursing home.
 You don't have to have a service-connected illness or injury to get treatment, but since nursing home space is limited, veterans with service-connected conditions will be admitted first.
 Their treatment will be free; for others, treatment will be free only if certain eligibility rules are met.
 In addition, the VA runs other community retirement facilities that you may be eligible to enter.
-For more information, contact your local Veterans Administration office.
+For more information, contact your local VA office.